I ran into her again recently, on a Wednesday evening, very late, at the supermarket. I do

 She laughed too, and as we separated and began heading towards opposite ends of the aisle we

-were both saying it, as if echoing each other:
+were hooting it back and forth, as if echoing each other:

 Another week has gone by.
 I still haven't heard anything from Karin.
 I did my usual